-Sam Samad joined Illumina in 2017 and holds the role of Senior Vice President and Chief Financial Officer with responsibility for the company’s finance, accounting, investor relations, internal audit, and treasury functions.
+Sam Samad joined Illumina in 2017 and holds the role of SVP and Chief Financial Officer with responsibility for the company’s finance, accounting, investor relations, internal audit, treasury, facilities and global information systems functions.

 Samad holds a BBA degree from the American University of Beirut in Lebanon and an MBA from McMaster University in Hamilton, Canada.

 Mark Van Oene is Senior Vice President and Chief Commercial Officer for Illumina, a position he has held since 2017.
+Presently, Van Oene is also the acting General Manager for Greater China.
 He is responsible for the development and implementation of the company’s commercial strategy and is responsible for world-wide sales, services and marketing.
 Van Oene was previously Illumina’s Senior Vice President of the Americas region and subsequently named interim Chief Commercial Officer in late 2016.
 Van Oene joined Illumina in 2006 as Regional Account Manager for Canada.
 In 2008, he assumed the role of Senior Director of Sales for the Americas and was promoted to Vice President with responsibility for global sales in 2012.
 In early 2014, Van Oene was named the General Manager for the Americas region, advancing to Senior Vice President in April 2016.